sekoyo/react-image-crop/README.md

 }
 ```

 If you specify just one of the dimensions, the other will be calculated for you.
-If you do this you must do it BEFORE the image has loaded.

 ```js
 crop: {